Forward Mid Logo

 • Membership allows unlimited access to an extensive range of electronic resources.
 These include e-books and e-audio titles, online comics, and a range of online newspapers and magazines.
 You can download these from home using your membership card – and as there are no overdue fines for online material, they are collected automatically at the end of a loan.

 • A broad range of free workshops, activities and events take place every week, from talks given by authors to knitting groups and storytelling sessions amongst much more.
-Telephone your local library or check Facebook page Facebook logo www.facebook.com/MidlothianLibraries to discover upcoming events.
+Telephone your local library or check Facebook page www.facebook.com/MidlothianLibraries to discover upcoming events.

 • Midlothian Travel information is obtainable at every library, including bus timetables, bus pass card application forms, and blue badge application forms.
-Libraries can process bus pass applications for the over 60s and disabled, if you have lost your card you can report it at your library.
+Libraries can process bus pass applications for the over 60s and disabled people, if you have lost your card you can report it at your library.
 At Newbattle Library Blue Badge, forms can be handed in and payment made.

 • Free use of computers and access to the internet in all branches, including free WiFi for your own device.